Sallins: Sport and amenities

 The canal near the village is used for fishing and boating.
-The Leinster Aqueduct is situated nearby, mid-way along the canal between Sallins and Caragh.
+The Leinster Aqueduct is situated nearby, midway along the canal between Sallins and Caragh.
 This is the point where the Grand Canal crosses the River Liffey.
-In 2015, a passenger boat service began operating offering cruise excursions to Leinster Aqueduct and Digby Lock.
+In 2015, a passenger boat service began operating, offering cruise excursions to Leinster Aqueduct and Digby Lock.

-Each year since 2004 during August, the Sallins Community Festival is held which includes some local activities, including a beauty contest called 'Queen of the Waterways'.
+Each year since 2004, during August, the Sallins Community Festival is held, which includes some local activities, including a beauty contest called 'Queen of the Waterways'.

 Sallins has one national (primary) school.
 As of 2020, Sallins National School (also known as St Laurences National School), had over 680 pupils enrolled.